 It will usually show what went wrong.

-As you may have guessed, this is how we stop Apache:
+As you may have guessed, this is how to stop Apache:

 $ brew services stop httpd